ciren/cilib/docs/basics/lenses.md

 nesting of case classes, potentially several levels, the updating of a value on the lower levels results in a bubbling-up process whereby each previous layer needs to update the reference to the new data in the lower layer.
-Although this is not difficult to do, the result is very verbose and extremely cumbersome for the user.
+Although this is not difficult to do, the result is verbose and extremely cumbersome for the user.
 It would be nice if this "zooming" update process was abstracted behind a data structure that would hide and automate the tedious process.